hhaeri/econnlpcourse.github.io/lectures.md

 This page consists of the links to lecture slides and assignments.
 Lecture videos are shared in a private folder to registered participants.
+For details on the deadlines for assignments/termpaper check your emails.

 # Topic 0: Introduction